 Allow extra time to get into your dress, especially if the dress has a lace tie back.
 This always takes more time than you think.

 Ideally photographers prefer to arrive at the ceremony location before the guests are seated, to get a few shots of the ceremony set up and also take a few shots of your family and friends arriving and mingling.
-This also gives the photographer the opportunity to chat to the celebrant and know exactly how to ceremony is going to take place.
+This also gives the photographer the opportunity to chat to the celebrant and know exactly how the ceremony is going to take place.

 Some ceremonies can finish in 15 minutes, some can go for 30 minuets and others for much longer.
 Speak to your celebrant or priest about the duration of the ceremony so that you can allow the right amount of time for the ceremony.